crystlbrd/Values/README.md

 # Values
-PHP library of functions for generating and manupilating values.
+PHP library of functions for generating and manipulating values.